OWASP/owasp-mastg/docs/MASTG/techniques/ios/MASTG-TECH-0061.md

 ## Grapefruit (Jailbroken / non-Jailbroken)

-With [Grapefruit](../../tools/ios/MASTG-TOOL-0061.md "Grapefruit") it's possible to access the keychain data of the app you have selected.
+With #MASTG-TOOL-0061 it's possible to access the keychain data of the app you have selected.
 Inside the **Storage** section, click on **Keychain** and you can see a listing of the stored Keychain information.

 <img src="../../../../../assets/Images/Chapters/0x06b/grapefruit_keychain.png" width="100%" />